maheshreddygali/documentation-user/accounting/fiscal_localizations/localizations/peru.rst

    :alt: Journal EDI

 .. tip::
-  By default the value Factur-X (FR) is always displayed but you can unchecked it manually.
+   By default, the value Factur-X (FR) is always displayed, but you can uncheck it manually.

 Partner
 ~~~~~~~